Mathematics

 Requirements

-Two years of mathematics are required for graduation.
-However, most Park students complete mathematics for all four of their years in the Upper School.
-Students cover the material on the SAT Subject Test in mathematics by the end of 11th grade.
+Two years of mathematics are required for graduation, plus two additional years in mathematics or science.
+However, most Park students study mathematics for all four of their years in the Upper School.
+Students cover the material on the SAT by spring semester of junior year.

-Students are placed in appropriate mathematics classes by the Mathematics Department and are encouraged to visit the Mathematics/Science Office for assistance from faculty members at any time; peer tutors are also available.
+Students are placed in appropriate mathematics classes by the Mathematics Department and are encouraged to visit the Mathematics/Science Office for assistance from faculty members at any time; peer tutors are also available.Ā

 A TI-83+ or TI-84+ graphing calculator is required for all classes.

 Note: Our goal is for students to take the math courses most appropriate for them.
-Each level within the core curriculum in grades 9, 10, and 11 will appear as Math 9, Math 10, and Math 11 on student transcripts.
+Each level within the core curriculum in Grades 9, 10, and 11 will appear as Math 9, Math 10, and Math 11 on student transcripts.Ā

 Math 9